exelearners/exeTools/README.md

 License:

 Open-source and free to use.
-Made with ❤️ by exe learners
+Made with ❤️ by exe learners (vivek thakur)